Componolit/SXML/README.md

 Special XML sections like CDATA, comments, DOCTYPE and procession information are accepted by the parser, but ignored by all other parts of SXML.

-Initialization of `SXML.Generator."+"` cannot be proven due to a SPARK bug (RA06-002).

 As the constructor and combinator functions in `SXML.Generator` return unbounded arrays of type `Document_Type` and `Attributes_Type`, those functions